Graph Filters for Signal Processing and Machine Learning on Graphs: Introduction

-Early formalisms of graph filters find their roots in the 90's in mesh processing \cite{taubin1995signal,taubin1996optimal}.
-In the 2000's, graph filters found use in ML applications, mostly in the form of graph kernels or regularizers \cite{smola2003kernels, zhou2004regularization}, and later on in graph-based image processing \cite{bougleux2007discrete,zhang2008graph}.
-From a SP viewpoint, graph wavelets \cite{crovella2003graph, coifman2006diffusion} can be considered as the first instances, later generalized to graph filter banks \cite{hammond2011wavelets}.
+Early formalisms of graph filters find their roots in the 1990's in mesh processing \cite{taubin1995signal,taubin1996optimal}.
+In the 2000's, graph filters were used in ML applications, mostly as graph kernels \cite{smola2003kernels, zhou2004regularization}, and later on in graph-based image processing \cite{bougleux2007discrete,zhang2008graph}.
+From a SP viewpoint, graph wavelets \cite{crovella2003graph, coifman2006diffusion} can be considered as the first instances.
 The tutorial article \cite{shuman2013emerging} helped provide a unifying mathematical framework for many of the problem-specific efforts that were being carried out in different research communities, encouraging more signal processing researchers to readily dive into problems involving network-based data and develop new filter methods derived from first principles, inspired from the more familiar Euclidean setting.
-Simultaneously, a specialization of the algebraic signal processing framework \cite{puschel2008algebraic} to the graph domain paved the way for a structured mathematical framework of graph signal processing (GSP) and graph filtering \cite{sandryhaila2013discrete,sandryhaila2014discrete}.
-More recently, with the advent of graph neural networks (GNNs) as the most popular tool for graph machine learning (GML), graph filters play a fundamental role as the key component that captures the coupling between the data and its structure \cite{gama2020graphs, ma2021unified, zhu2021interpreting, ruiz2021graph, isufi2021edgenets}.
+Simultaneously, a specialization of the algebraic signal processing framework \cite{puschel2008algebraic} to the graph domain paved the way for a structured mathematical framework of graph filtering \cite{sandryhaila2013discrete,sandryhaila2014discrete}.
+More recently, with the advent of graph neural networks (GNNs), graph filters play a fundamental role as the key component to learn representations from graph-based data \cite{gama2020graphs, ma2021unified, zhu2021interpreting, ruiz2021graph, isufi2021edgenets}.